LoicH/loich.github.io/_posts/2018-06-08-titanic-tutorial.md

 ## Step 5: predict the output

-We will predict from the testing data, and create a well-formatted file for Kaggle.
+We will predict from the testing data, and create file that we can upload in Kaggle.

 ```` python
 Y_test = clf.predict(X_test)